zowe/docs-site/docs/user-guide/ze-usage.md

 3. Click the **Down** arrow next to the **Uninstall** button.
 Select **Install Another Version…** to open a dropdown menu that lists previous versions of Zowe Explorer.
 4. Search for and click the version of Zowe Explorer you want to install.

+## Credentials in Zowe Explorer

+When working in remote or virtualized environments &mdash; such as Eclipse Che, GitHub Codespaces, CodeReady Workspaces &mdash; administrators may find the configuration process for storing credentials securely too cumbersome.
+Instead, they may prefer to rely on the security tools integrated with these environments, like file access permissions.
+To do so, administrators need to disable Zowe Explorer's credential management functionality.

+**[Note: check theia]**

+### Preventing Zowe Explorer from storing credentials

+1. Open the `zowe.config.json` file in Visual Studio Code

+2. Find the `autoStore` property
+3. Set the `autoStore` property to `false`

+   Credentials will be stored on a per profile/per panel basis until one of the following takes place:

+   - Data Sets/USS/Jobs panel refresh caused by an update to the `zowe.config.json` file
+   - Zowe Explorer refresh in the **Command Palette**
+   - Reload of the Visual Studio Code window
+   - Closing and reopening the VS Code window

+### Disabling Secure Credential Storage of credentials

+**NOTE: Confirm v1**

+1. Navigate to **Settings** in VS Code

+2. Uncheck the **Security: Secure Credentials Enabled** checkbox.

+   When disabled and `autoStore` is set to True in `zowe.config.json`, z/OS credentials are stored as plain text in the configuration file.